dmlaurel/BLIMPSLAM/EKF-sensor-fusion/README.md

 All other files provide data to be tested.

 # Future Work
-Introduce correction steps with height sensing information and GPS measurements to further estimate the pose of a drone.
+Introduce correction steps with height sensing information and GPS measurements to further correct the pose of the drone.